Episode 55 – Don’t Quit Your Day Job: Why Starting A Side Business May Be Your Secret To Success

-Yes, it will be more work in the short term, but there are far more reasons to keep your job for now than there are to ditch it.
+Yes, it will be more work in the short term, but there are far more reasons to keep your job for now than there are to rid of it.

-And, imagine your joy when you can moonwalk out the office knowing you don’t need them anymore rather than cutting your ties and being unsure if you are doing the right thing.
+And, imagine the sheer elation you’ll experience when you can literally moonwalk out the office knowing you don’t need them anymore rather than cutting your ties and being unsure if you are doing the right thing.

 Of course, there are exceptions to every rule.

 If you’re starting a new venture in your current field, you certainly don’t want to violate any non-compete clauses you may have signed.